 July 1999 The SBOE adopts the English Language Development Standards that are coordinated with the Language Arts/Reading Content Standards (1999).
 These standards provide a framework for program design and development and purchase of supporting instructional materials.

-January 2006 A study by WestEd on the impact of Proposition 227 after five years of implementation shows that assessment data do not show a significant difference in English-only versus bilingual education approaches to instructing English Language Learners.
+January 2006 A study by AIR/WestEd on the impact of Proposition 227 after five years of implementation shows that assessment data do not show a significant difference in English-only versus bilingual education approaches to instructing English Language Learners.